A network of support – concert opportunities, guidance, and community – that lasts a lifetime

 Students and alumni receive guidance throughout their lives from Toby and Itzhak Perlman, faculty, and each other.
 At PMP, you’re more than just a student – you’re a member of the family for life.
 As Mr. Perlman says, “we’re here to make the students better people and to change their lives, and that’s what we do.”

 Several recent graduates founded the Alumni Support Group (ASG).
 Alumni are invited to regular meetings at the Perlmans’ New York City home to support each other through the transition to professional musicianship and to perform together and for each other for feedback and support.

-From November 2 - 7, 2016, twenty PMP alumni returned to Shelter Island to study chamber music with Merry Peckham and Itzhak Perlman and develop essential skills of community engagement.
+During the 2016 residency, twenty PMP alumni returned to Shelter Island to study chamber music with Merry Peckham and Itzhak Perlman and develop essential skills of community engagement.
 On Sunday, November 6, the alumni performed a concert at the Clark Arts Center of chamber music.
 PMP alumni also went into local East End schools during the residency for outreach sessions with students.